 University of Surrey

 Stephen Goss is Professor of Composition in the Department of Music and Media at the University of Surrey, UK.

-He teaches composition students at Undergraduate and Postgraduate levels.
-He supervises PhD research students in topics including 20th and 21st Century music, composition and performance.
+He supervises PhD research students in topics including 20th and 21st Century music, composition, performance practice and performance.

-If you are interested in studying for a Master’s degree or Doctorate with Steve, please follow the links below.
+If you are interested in studying for a Doctorate with Steve, please follow the links below.